c-fs/cfs/README.md

 We will **BREAK** everything (data format, API, command line tool, etc.) before 1.0.

+## Dependencies

+cfs depends on GF-complete and Jerasure for earsure coding.

+To install GF-complete, see https://github.com/c-fs/gf-complete

+To install Jerasue, see https://github.com/c-fs/Jerasure/

+TODO: write build/MAKE file

 ## Play with cfs

 ### Run Server